eggman87/ezimgur-open/README.md

 imgur browsing android application.

-This project was initially a side project to learn android, decieded to open-source it so that users can develop their own features if they want to.
+This project was initially a side project to learn android, decided to open-source it so that users can develop their own features if they want to.
 Keep in mind that the code was originally written for/by one person, so it may contain some bad practices or code smell (cowboy coding!).

 All code is free to use as long as it is not used commerically.